actor-framework/actor-framework/manual/Actors.rst

 ---------------------------

-All actors live in an ``actor_system`` representing an actor environment including :ref:`scheduler`, :ref:`registry`, and optional components such as a :ref:`middleman`.
+All actors live in an ``actor_system`` representing an actor environment including :ref:`scheduler`, :ref:`registry`, and optional components (modules) such as a :ref:`middleman`.
 A single process can have multiple ``actor_system`` instances, but this is usually not recommended (a use case for multiple systems is to strictly separate two or more sets of actors by running them in different schedulers).
 For configuration and fine-tuning options of actor systems see :ref:`system-config`.
 A distributed CAF application consists of two or more connected actor systems.
 We also refer to interconnected ``actor_system``